redis/docs/content/develop/clients/redis-py/transpipe.md

 ## Watch keys for changes

-When you use transactions, you will often need to read values from the database, process them, and then write the modified values back.
-Ideally, you would want to perform the whole read-modify-write sequence atomically, without any interruptions from other clients.
-However, you don't get the results from any commands that are buffered in a transaction until the whole transaction has finished executing.
-This means you can't read keys, process the data, and then write the keys back in the same transaction.
-Other clients can therefore modify the values you have read before you have the chance to write them.

-Redis solves this problem by letting you watch for changes to keys in the database just before executing a transaction.
-The basic stages are as
-follows:

-1. Start watching the keys you are about to update.
-1. Read the data values from those keys.
-1. Perform changes to the data values.
-1. Add commands to a transaction to write the data values back.
-1. Attempt to execute the transaction.
-1. If the keys you were watching changed before the transaction started executing, then abort the transaction and start again from step 1.
-    Otherwise, the transaction was successful and the updated data is written back.

-This technique is called *optimistic locking* and works well in cases where multiple clients might access the same data simultaneously, but usually don't.
-See
-[Transactions]({{< relref "/develop/interact/transactions" >}})
-for more information about optimistic locking.
+Redis supports *optimistic locking* to avoid inconsistent updates to different keys.
+The basic idea is to watch for changes to any keys that you use in a transaction while you are are processing the updates.
+If the watched keys do change, you must restart the updates with the latest data from the keys.
+See [Transactions]({{< relref "/develop/interact/transactions" >}}) for more information about optimistic locking.